kohheekyung/coreset_distribution/README.md

 ## Quick Guide
 We provided a bash file for training and evaluating the anomaly map for MVTec AD benchmark and BTAD dataset.
+Dataset should be placed in parent directory of code repository.
+For example, default dataset directory is "../dataset/MVTecAD" and "../dataset/BTAD" for MVTec AD and BTAD, respectively.

 First, go to code repository, and install all requirements of environment.
 The environment name we used is "anomaly_env".